sANthoshKarthIk0792/Santhosh_2025/navigation/about.md

     // 1.
 Make a connection to the HTML container defined in the HTML div var container = document.getElementById("grid_description");
     var container_2 = document.getElementById("grid_container"); // This container connects to the HTML div
-    var container_3 = document.getElementById("grid_bulletpoints);
+    var container_3 = document.getElementById("grid_bulletpoints");

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var where_i_am_from = [
-        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hello!", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hello!", "description": "I was born in the United States in the state of California"}/*, {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "greeting": "I was born in Scripps Ranch Hospital", "description": "San Diego is the only city that I have ever lived in"}, {"flag": "d/d9/Flag_of_Canada_%28Pantone%29.svg", "greeting": "Hi", "description": "I have seen Canada once from Niagra Falls"}
+        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hello!", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hello!", "description": "I was born in the United States in the state of California"}, {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "greeting": "I was born in Scripps Ranch Hospital", "description": "San Diego is the only city that I have ever lived in"}, {"flag": "d/d9/Flag_of_Canada_%28Pantone%29.svg", "greeting": "Hi", "description": "I have seen Canada once from Niagra Falls"}
-        */

     ];

     // 3a.
 Consider how to update style count for size of container
-    // The grid-template-columns has been defined as dynamic with auto-fill and minmax var games_i_like = ["image
+    // The grid-template-columns has been defined as dynamic with auto-fill and minmax var interests = [
-    var interests = [
         {"image": "https://www.pokemon.com/static-assets/content-assets/cms2/img/pokedex/full/906.png", "alt": "Picture of Sprigatito", "description": "I love pokemon a lot, has to be one of my favorite series.
 I think that              grass pokemon are the cutest, and my favorite current gen pokemon has to be Sprigattito :D"}, {"image": "https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1353048590i/6334.jpg", "alt": "Cover of Never Let Me Go", "description": "I also enjoy reading books a lot, and while I have primarily read           fantasy books I am trying to read more classics like The Scarlet Letter.
 I am currently reading Never Let Me Go by Kazuo Ishiguro (sounds Japanese but he is actually British)"}
         ];
-    var life_journey = ["bullet": "I first went to school at Kid's Care Club, which was a daycare for before kindergarten"},                                 {"bullet": "My first Elementary school was Monterey Ridge Elementary School"}, {"bullet": "When I was in second grade, to a different house, so instead I went to Del Sur Elementary"}, {"bullet": "The middle school I went to was Oak Valley Middle School"}, {"bullet": "Now I am currently a freshman at Del Norte High School!!!"}
+    var life_journey = [
+        {"bullet": "I first went to school at Kid's Care Club, which was a daycare for before kindergarten"},                                 {"bullet": "My first Elementary school was Monterey Ridge Elementary School"}, {"bullet": "When I was in second grade, to a different house, so instead I went to Del Sur Elementary"}, {"bullet": "The middle school I went to was Oak Valley Middle School"}, {"bullet": "Now I am currently a freshman at Del Norte High School!!!"}
                        ];
     for (const location of interests) {
         // Create the div for "grid-description" to create the description of me